sramayanam/terraformTfDataLandingZoneTemplate/README.md

 # Terraform template for a sample data environment

     - Example of a sample data landing zone that creates a fully functional data and ai environment for doing POCs with customer's sample data and run in a non production like environment
+    - To make this an MVP and move data over complex network routes which is more common to prove end to end scenarios Data/AI CSAs should work with customer's infra-structure and the network team

 ## Pre-Requisites